thestreamdigger/adam/README.md

 ## Remote Control Integration

-In my personal setup, I use a [FLIRC USB dongle](https://flirc.tv/), which lets me use an infrared remote control.
+In my personal setup, I use a [FLIRC](https://flirc.tv/), which lets me use an infrared remote control.
 I highly recommend it for its versatility.
 You can find instructions for setting it up with moOde in their forum.

 ## Contributions